All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Multi-Armed and Dangerous: Decken, oddly enough, seems to have two extra legs.
 This is likely due to how the bullhead shark has three pairs of "belly fins" (two big near the head and four smaller) unlike the usual two pairs of the other kinds of shark.

-- Nice Hat: Decken has a nice Fedora.
+- Nice Hat: Decken wears a nice-looking fedora.

 - Not Quite Dead: Decken is still alive after the ordeal with Hody, and basically is this... and then he gets knocked out by hitting his head on a step.
 Could also count as Critical Existence Failure.